PsypherPunk/jargon-rs/README.md

 Spawned from a
 [bout of nostalgia and some free time](https://blog.psypherpunk.io/posts/jargon/).

-The contents of `jargon.txt` were originally derived from the [Internet Archive](https://web.archive.org/web/20130827121341/http://cosman246.com/jargon.html):
+The contents of `jargon.txt.gz` were originally derived from the [Internet Archive](https://web.archive.org/web/20130827121341/http://cosman246.com/jargon.html):

 ```bash